Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-This blog post is an excerpt from chapter 3.9 of the book Origin of Humankind.
+This blog post is an excerpt from chapter 2.4 of the book Origin of Woman.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Helpmeet, The Surprising God Given Role of Woman
+Please use the Social Network links just below to share this information from The Explanation, Helpmeet, The Surprising God Given Role of Woman